-Do you have a child with special needs?
+Do you have a child with special needs in Spartanburg, SC?
 If so, we have created this unique resource for parents of children with special needs in the Spartanburg area.
 This guide has the resources you need to find support nearby to help your child live life fully.

 Whether you are looking for a community of support, early interventionists, or fully accessible playgrounds in Spartanburg, this is the resource you need to make your life easier.
 If you know of a resource that will help other parents, please let us know so we can add it to this guide.